BarakBinyamin/puttputt/README.md

 ### Deployment

 ## Motivation
-Puttputt was developed to learn how to build a cross platform tool that was free of seperate dependencies and could run with normal privaleges
+Puttputt was developed to learn how to build a cross platform UI.
+Tauri enables an app to be free of dependencies and run with normal privaleges

 Inspired by [@perfect7m/taurine](https://github.com/Perfect7M/taurine)